Training Program and Structure

-Contact training director, Jennifer Katzenstein, PhD, ABPP-CN with questions or for information about the program:
+Contact training director, Sakina Butt, PsyD, ABPP-CN, with questions or for information about the program:

-The Department of Psychology at Johns Hopkins All Children’s Hospital will be accepting applications for one full-time, two-year postdoctoral residency position in pediatric neuropsychology beginning Aug.
-31.
+The Department of Psychology at Johns Hopkins All Children’s Hospital will be accepting applications for two full-time, two-year postdoctoral residency positions in pediatric neuropsychology beginning August 2022.

-Interested candidates must submit materials by Jan.
-2. Interviews will be conducted at the annual meeting of the International Neuropsychological Society or in person at Johns Hopkins All Children’s Hospital, by request.
+Interested candidates must submit materials by December 27.
+Interviews will be conducted virtually prior to the annual meeting of the International Neuropsychological Society.

 - Completion of an APA-approved or CPA-approved internship in Clinical, Counseling, or Child Psychology.